Quantum D-modules for toric nef complete intersections: Twisted and reduced quantum -modules with geometric interpretation

-As a convention, We will write $H_2(X,\Z)$ for the degree $2$ integer homology modulo torsion.
+As a convention, we will write $H_2(X,\Z)$ for the degree $2$ integer homology modulo torsion.
 Denote by $(B_1, \ldots ,B_r)$ the dual basis of $(T_1,\ldots,T_r)$ in $H_2(X,\Z)$.
 The associated coordinates will be denoted by $(d_1, \ldots ,d_r)$.

-We denote by $\tang_X$ the tangent bundle of $X$, $\omega_X$ the canonical sheaf, and fix a canonical divisor $K_X$. \end{notn} As a convention, we will make no notational distinction between vector bundles and locally free sheaves, writing --for example-- $\vb$ and $\lb_i$ for both.
+We denote by $\tang_X$ the tangent bundle of $X$ and by $\omega_X$ its canonical sheaf. \end{notn} As a convention, we will make no notational distinction between vector bundles and locally free sheaves, writing --for example-- $\vb$ for both.